binaryphile/sales.diditbetter.com/pages/index.md

   learning.
 Each session is dedicated to you and your company so you can ask whatever questions you need, whether you are twenty salespeople on your team or one.
-* **Included technical support** - You\'ll receive customer support from certified DidItBetter support engineers, top-notch technical engineers with intimate knowledge of Exchange and our products.
-You\'ll always talk to someone who is committed to providing timely solutions to your questions and issues.
-After-hours support is factored into any of our Premier Support agreements so you can get a customer\'s issue resolved whenever you need.
+* **Included technical support** - You'll receive customer support from certified DidItBetter support engineers, top-notch technical engineers with intimate knowledge of Exchange and our products.
+You'll always talk to someone who is committed to providing timely solutions to your questions and issues.
+After-hours support is factored into any of our Premier Support agreements so you can get a customer's issue resolved whenever you need.
 * **Free trial software** - Our software comes with free 21-day trials.
-  After training with us, you\'ll be able to get your customers delighted with our products so they can see first-hand how it solves their issues without them having to have spent a dime.
+  After training with us, you'll be able to get your customers delighted with our products so they can see first-hand how it solves their issues without them having to have spent a dime.
 You can focus on getting them excited about what other problems our software can